-There are lots of options available to international students who want to stay and work in the UK after their studies.
+There are lots of options available for international graduates looking to stay in the UK after they finish their studies.
+You may decide that another visa may better suit your situation.
+Visit GOV.UK to learn more about your options.

 Where can I learn more?

 For advice on working in the UK after you complete your studies, visit UKCISA’s website.